lolilo/VisuaLisPy/README.md

      VisuaLisPy$ python controller.py

-This should hopefully get the web app running locally on your machine.
+This should hopefully get the web app running.

 Scheme Interpreter